YorkEarwaker/Automation/cicd/README.md

-# Continous integration and Continous deployment cicd
+# Continous integration and continous deployment cicd

 Automated pipelines from dev to production.

 ## Notes

-Pipelines
+In relation to the AGW project, pipelines, toolchains, automation
 * Jenkins with Jenkins CMake plugin > Cmake > Ninja > C/C++
 * ...